RalucaNicola/JSAPI_demos/cities-globe/README.md

 Next, we need to add data.
 In the Living Atlas there's a dataset with generalized borders of the countries: https://www.arcgis.com/home/item.html?id=2b93b06dc0dc4e809d3c8db5cb96ba69

-We'll load it as a FeatureLayer in our app and apply a different renderer to it:
+We'll load it as a FeatureLayer in our app and apply a simple renderer to it:

 ```js
 const countryBoundaries = new FeatureLayer({